Interview by Laura Netz

-You are also lecturer/academic, what are your main research interests at the moment?
+You are also a lecturer/academic.
+What are your main research interests at the moment?

-Your practice is strongly grounded in human experience/sentience and interaction, what it is that most attract you from it?
+Your practice is strongly grounded in human experience/sentience and interaction.
+What is it that most attract you to it?

-I guess my practice tries to aid and satisfy that natural need of human connection.
+I guess my practice tries to aid and satisfy that natural need for human connection.
 What attracts me to it is, I guess, a feeling of love towards other people.

-In times where almost everything is consumed via screens and headphones.
+In times when almost everything is consumed via screens and headphones.
 How do you deal with screen/digital overload?

-That’s quite a problem nowadays… everyone today can consume pretty much anything when/wherever they want on their phones, this takes away the magic of living life through the body.
-I remember visiting the Louvre years ago and seeing my mother quickly taking pictures of all the paintings on her way, heading to the café and watching them on her phone sipping her coffee away.
-This is just a step away from living our day-to-day in VR goggles, attached to feedings tubes and a catheter.
+That’s quite a problem nowadays… everyone today can consume pretty much anything when/wherever they want on their phones, and this takes away the magic of living life through the body.
+I remember visiting the Louvre years ago and seeing my mother quickly taking pictures of all the paintings on her way, heading to the café and watching them on her phone, sipping her coffee away.
+This is just a step away from living our day-to-day in VR goggles attached to feeding tubes and a catheter.

-It took me a while to get out of compulsive digital consumption, whether social media or simply engaging in virtual conversations with my friends.
-More and more I just priorities my physical surroundings over the virtual ones, I guess the late obsessed for the body in my practice is a reaction to this sad modern condition.
+It took me a while to get out of compulsive digital consumption, whether on social media or simply engaging in virtual conversations with my friends.
+More and more, I just prioritise my physical surroundings over the virtual ones.
+I guess the late obsession with the body in my practice is a reaction to this sad modern condition.

 I recently discovered a new type of meditation called “Full Drop”, passed on to me by an amazing choreographer called Margret Guðjónsdóttir.
 The practice was so much about making a connection with the body that it drastically increased my will to engage with it as much as possible – this considerably reduced the time I spend in virtual life.